vedicastrology123/astroAstro/src/pages/articles/vedic-astrology.md

 [Predictions for August 2020.](/articles/august-2020/)

-##### Stock Analysis and Vedic Astrology

-If you want to explore the secrets of Vedic Astrology, read [W.D.Gann and Vedic Astrology for Stock Analysis.](/articles/gann-w-d/)

-[Hora Vedic Astrology By Steve Hora](/steve-hora/), Vedic Astrologer or Jyotish, can be reached at  https://stevehora.substack.com/  for further details.
+[Hora Vedic Astrology By Steve Hora](/articles/stevehora/), Vedic Astrologer or Jyotish, can be reached at  https://stevehora.substack.com/  for further details.